Construction stocks ignite Vietnam’s market rally by year-end

 “First is its cyclical nature.
 Like the real estate market, construction shows clear seasonality - revenue and profit typically surge in Q2 and Q4, while Q1 and Q3 tend to see a slowdown,” he said.

-"This is largely because public investment disbursement accelerates in the middle and later part of the year as the government pushes to meet its annual targets, triggering a spike in construction demand.
+"This is largely because public investment disbursement accelerates in the middle and later part of the year as the government pushes to meet its year targets, triggering a spike in construction demand.
 The pattern held in 2025, with construction firms posting a sharp rebound in revenue and profit in Q2 after a sluggish Q1," Quan noted.

 “Second, input costs have improved significantly,” he said.
 “It’s worth recalling that 2021-2022 was a severe shock for the construction sector, when steel prices jumped 30-40%, and other materials such as cement, sand and bricks rose as much as 20%.
 Since then, the housing and construction material CPI has stabilized at around 4-7%, representing input cost movements in the sector - a trend that will positively impact profit margins for construction companies.”